 How to send Manual Tracking Requests (Page Updates)

-If you want to measure website content that is loaded via Ajax or similar, you can configure the tracking pixel so that it is sent manually by triggering an event.
+If you want to measure website content that is loaded via Ajax or something similar, you can configure the tracking pixel to send it manually by triggering an event.
 For example, you can place this functionality directly on an "onclick" event of an element.
-When the tracking pixel is sent, a page or action request is sent - depending on the set parameters.
-For the different applications there are the following values in Mapp Intelligence:
+A page or action request is sent when the tracking pixel is sent - depending on the set parameters.
+For the different applications, there are the following values in Mapp Intelligence:

 With the three variants mentioned above, only the passed parameters in the object are sent.
 This means that the parameters configured via Tag Integration and plugins are not checked and executed.